muhadif/tokopedia-scraper/README.md

 # Tokopedia-Scrapper-Products Tools

-Project is created by Java8 and using some scrapper library.
+Project is created by Java8 and work with headless browser scrapper method.

 ## Description